tlsnotary/progcrypto_workshop/workshop.md

 The proof has been written to `simple_proof.json`
 ```

-### 2. Verify the proof
+### 2. Verify the Proof

-When you open `simple_proof.json` in an editor, you will see a json file with lots of non-human readable byte arrays.
+When you open `simple_proof.json` in an editor, you will see a JSON file with lots of non-human-readable byte arrays.
 You can decode this file by running:

 ```shell
 cargo run --release --example simple_verifier
 ```

-This will output the TLS=transaction in clear text:
+This will output the TLS-transaction in clear text:

 ```log
 Successfully verified that the bytes below came from a session with Dns("example.com") at 2023-11-03 08:48:20 UTC.
 Note that the bytes which the Prover chose not to disclose are shown as X.